blakestone95/AshkeepersRestWebsite/README.md

 Must be done for each new setup

-1. In a terminal (CMD, Powershell, or a Unix terminal emulator), navigate to the Ash.FrontEnd directory
+1. In a terminal (CMD, Powershell, or a Unix terminal emulator), navigate to the client directory
    - Note: Opening a VS Code window to this folder will start a Powershell terminal there too (default terminal is powershell, this is configurable)
-2. Run `npm install` to install Node dependencies
+1. Run `npm install` to install Node dependencies
    - Dependencies stored in `node_modules` folder in the same directory where the command is run
-3. Run `npm run add-hooks` to copy this project's git hooks into git's folder
+   - The postinstall script will also apply our git hooks to the project
-   - We previously used `husky` to automate this, but it doesn't work correctly with docker, so legacy setup requires this manual step
+     - We previously used `husky` to automate this, but it doesn't work correctly with docker

 ## Running the Front End